 Place du Trone.

-Also called “Place Charles de Gaulle”, this square is located just south of Champs Elysees Avenue near Arc De Triomphe Square at one end where there are many high-end shops including Christian Lacroix boutiques which sell womenswear fashions as well as men’s clothing brands such as Hugo Boss suits or Zara shirts/trousers if you’re looking for something more affordable but still stylishly chic!
+Also called “Place Charles de Gaulle,” this square is located just south of Champs Elysees Avenue near Arc De Triomphe Square at one end.
+It is home to many high-end shops, including Christian Lacroix boutiques, which sell womenswear fashions, as well as men’s clothing brands such as Hugo Boss suits or Zara shirts/trousers if you’re looking for something more affordable but still stylishly chic!

-Place du Trocadero.
-This square is situated between Champs Elysees Avenue and the River Seine, close to Eiffel Tower.
-The Place du Trocadero has a large fountain and is often used for public performances and celebrations such as Bastille Day or other national holidays in France.
+Trocadero Square is between Champs Elysees Avenue and the River Seine, close to the Eiffel Tower.
+It has a large fountain often used for public performances and celebrations such as Bastille Day or other national holidays in France.

 Place de La Bastille Restaurants & Cafes